-- B. Commercial System Relief Program (continued): Reservation Payment (continued): - (2) In each subsequent month, the achieved average kW load reduction during a Planned Event (not to exceed the first 4 hours) and Test Event is divided by the contract kW to calculate a new ratio.
+- B. Commercial System Relief Program (continued): Reservation Payment (continued): - (2) In each subsequent month, the achieved average kW load reduction during a Planned Event (not to exceed the first four (4) hours) and Test Event is divided by the contract kW to calculate a new ratio.
 When more than one Planned Event and/or Test Event is called during the month, the average of the Performance Factors of all events for a Direct Participant or Aggregator in each Authority Designated Area is the Performance Factor for that month.
-If no Planned or Test events are called in the month, then the Performance Factor continues unchanged from the prior month. - (3) The Performance Factor is rounded to two decimal places (e.g., 0.99).
+If no Planned or Test events are called in the month, then the Performance Factor continues unchanged from the prior month. - (3) Performance Factor calculated at or below 0.25 will be set to zero (e.g. 0.00). - (4) The Performance Factor is rounded to two decimal places (e.g., 0.99).